Mywk/MyKeyWay-Defy/README.md

 ![L2](Images/keyboard_layout_l2.png)

 * F-keys are aligned with their corresponding number keys for intuitive access.
-* Navigation keys (arrows, Home, End, Page Up, Page Down) are centrally located for quick document manipulation.
+* Navigation keys (arrows) are centrally located for quick navigation.
+* Numpad keys are on the right side of the keyboard, I respected the original design as much as possible

 ## **Utility Layer (3)**

 ![L3](Images/keyboard_layout_l3.png)

 * System control keys like 'Print Screen', 'Bluetooth Pair', and 'Battery Level' are on this third layer to prevent accidental activation.
-* Mouse control keys are included in the thumb cluster for those who prefer not to switch to an actual mouse or touchpad for small tasks.
+* Mouse control keys are included for those who prefer not to switch to an actual mouse or touchpad for small tasks.
+* Special keys (Home, End, Page Up, Page Down) are centrally located for quick document manipulation, they are aligned with my arrow keys.
 * The bluetooth pair is strategically placed on the top left, this is so that I can switch between my computer and my phone/tablet as seemingly as possible.

 ##